GluuFederation/docs-gg-prod/docs/source/installation.md

 !!!
 Note
     If you do not want an SSH tunnel connection.
 See [FAQ](./faq.md#how-can-i-change-the-listening-address-and-port) for global access configuration.

-!!!
-Warning
-    By default, the Gluu Gateway Client expiration date is set for one day during the installation process.
-To change it, follow [these instructions](https://gluu.org/docs/oxd/4.0/faq/#client-expires-how-can-i-avoid-it).
-Without this step, after 24 hours you will no longer be able to log in to the Gluu Gateway.
+After this settings, you also need to update the OP clients redirect url and post logout url using oxd [update-site]() api.

 ## Applications and their ports

 | Port | Description |